playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-error-handling/index.md

 <iframe data-frame-title="React componentDidCatch - StackBlitz" src="uu-remote-code:./ffg-fundamentals-react-comp-did-catch-77?template=node&embed=1&file=src%2Fmain.jsx"></iframe>

-Now, while our screen will still be white, when the error is thrown, it will hit our `componentDidCatch` handler as we would expect.
+Now, while our screen will still be white when the error is thrown, it will hit our `componentDidCatch` handler as we would expect.

 ## Angular